The Celebrity Athlete As An Endorser: High Reward Low Risk

 The Perfect Rebound

 NBA point guard Derrick Rose of the Chicago Bulls suffered a torn ACL in the 2012 playoffs, which took him out of the entire 2012-2013 season.
 Rose, the youngest MVP in NBA history, had signed a 14-year, $260 million endorsement deal with Adidas just two months before the injury.
-Though it was a loss for the brand to not have Rose suited up in their gear for an entire season, leaving Nike and other competitors with the spotlight, Adidas came up with an alternative way to keep the endorsement engagement going.
+Though it was a loss for the brand to not have Rose suited up in their gear for an entire season, leaving Nike and other competitors in the spotlight, Adidas came up with an alternative way to keep the endorsement engagement going.

 Adidas collaborated with Rose to come up with their integrated #TheReturn campaign, which followed Rose on his road to recovery.
 A four-month web series documenting his life and injury supplemented other digital assets, as well as traditional ads and commercial spots, building anticipation for Rose’s return.
 “The Return of Derrick Rose” brought in over three million views on the Adidas YouTube page.

-Through this campaign, Rose remained a relevant figure in the NBA despite being absent for a year, and actually increased the buzz surrounding his highly-anticipated return to the court earlier this month: a terrific example of a brand who faced a potential risk, and found high reward based on creativity.
+Through this campaign, Rose remained a relevant figure in the NBA despite being absent for a year, and actually increased the buzz surrounding his highly-anticipated return to the court earlier this month: a terrific example of a brand that faced a potential risk, and found high reward based on creativity.

 More From Hollywood Branded